twagger/minishell/README.md

 ### Parser - Parsing table

 In order to create the **parsing table**, we used a specific program called **Bison**.
-Bison is a free version of flex.
-It can generate c code from a grammar.
+Bison is the [GNU](https://fr.wikipedia.org/wiki/GNU) version of yacc.
+It is a parser generator that can generate c code from a grammar.

 As this code is not ok at all with the school norm and as it is not very right to get a generated code for a school project, we just used bison to create a textual **automaton** based on our grammar.
-From that automaton, we created the **parsing table**.
+From that automaton, we will deduce the **parsing table**.

 Install bison :
 ```shell